 When you hear Newcastle, it is fair to remember the United Kingdom.
 But did you know that right around the corner of New South Wales lies a harbour city called Newcastle with mesmerizing sightings that would blow your mind?

-Newcastle in Australia is one of the most adored destinations which offers spectacular views.
-The highlights of Newcastle associates with many beaches.
+Major highlights of Newcastle include many beaches.
 Some of these beaches include Stockton Beach and Nobbys Beach.

 Locals visit from across the continent for a walk on the beach, and to visit exciting locations such as the Art Gallery, Museum and the iconic Fernleigh Trail – located a few kilometres away.
-Here are 15 spectacular things to do in Newcastle while you’re at it!
+Here are 14 spectacular things to do in Newcastle!

 Newcastle Beach is widely known amongst regular surfers for its inviting blue waves.
 The spacious stretch at Newcastle Beach is ideal for a sunbathing session during summer.
 On top of that, tourists can also dip in the open-air ocean pools and try some street food at the promenade.
 If you love scenic beaches, visiting the Beach is one of the best things to do in Newcastle.